Purpose of this article

 - "Supplier emissions declaration 2024"

-- Enter factors for the years where supplier-specific factors exist
+- Enter values only for years where supplier-specific factors exist

 - You do not need to enter values for all years

-- Units must be kg CO₂e per kWh
+- Units must be kg COβe per kWh

-Important rule — EF must apply to 100% of consumption
+Important rule: Emission factors must apply to 100% of consumption

 7. Link assets to an energy supplier region